In the 1st Degree: Development

 This game served as a departure from what Broderbund usually published, and was the first in their catalogue to tackle human drama and film-making in this way.

 The San Francisco City Hall Courthouse was used for the courthouse setting, and the actors were filmed separately in front of a bluescreen.
 The shot was composited later using computer software.

-San Francisco assistant district attorney Al Giannini was a legal consultant during the script writing and filming.
+San Francisco Assistant District AAl Giannini was a legal consultant during the script writing and filming.

 Reception

 GameSpot praised its " originality and accessibility".
 CD-Rom Today wrote " The interface is blessedly simple, the writing is snappy and realistic, and the acting is generally believable and only occasionally hammy.
 And the graphics are well-designed and rendered."

 From Barbie to Mortal Kombat: Gender and Computer Games wrote that the game is less about solving the mystery about more about making a strong case.
 Often one may know the truth, but the witness hasn't yet been convinced to tell the truth on the stand.
 Therefore, the game is more about emotions and relationships, rather than facts.

 In the 1st Degree was nominated for the Codie awards' 1996 "Best Adventure/Role Playing Software" prize, which ultimately went to Oregon Trail II.
 It was the second-place finalist for Computer Game Review's 1995 "Best FMV of the Year" award, which went to Phantasmagoria.
 The editors wrote, "In the 1st Degree was able to captivate the player with FMV sequences that looked as good as anything from a highly publicized murder trial of several months ago."